damonallison/react-test/README.md

 * What is `strict mode` in ES5?
 Why not *always* use it?
 * Is `react-test` compiling down to ES5?
 Thru `babel`?
 How to run ES6?
+* How does exception handling work in ES6? (`try / catch / throw`)?
+  * What are the built in exception types?

 ## Books

 * Javascript - The Good Parts
 * [Read Understanding ECMAScript 6 | Leanpub](https://leanpub.com/understandinges6/read)
 * [Node.js in Action: Alex R. Young, Bradley Meck, Mike Cantelon, Tim Oxley, Marc Harter, TJ Holowaychuk, Nathan Rajlich: 9781617292576: Amazon.com: Books](https://www.amazon.com/Node-js-Action-Alex-R-Young/dp/1617292575/ref=dp_ob_title_bk)